sjcjoosten/amperspiegel/README.md

 * ``-apply v1 v2.1 v2.2 ... v2.n v3``
   applies v1 to the union of v2.*, and puts the result into v3.
   When given fewer than 3 arguments, it is read as:
-     -apply v1 v2 v2
-  or -apply v1 v1 v1
+  ``-apply v1 v2 v2`` or ``-apply v1 v1 v1``
 * ``-filter``
-  throw away the irrelevant stuff from "population". this'll have to change into something configurable later (maybe via a more powerful -apply).
+  throw away the irrelevant stuff from "population". this'll have to change into something configurable later (maybe via a more powerful `-apply`).

-Similarly, we might break -i into steps, where something like -load creates a tuple "fileContent" from filename to a big string.
-It would be really cool if there was a variable "switches" Such that we could define switches such as -asParser and -i in terms of these "primitives"
+Similarly, we might break `-i` into steps, where something like `-load` creates a tuple "fileContent" from filename to a big string.
+It would be really cool if there was a variable "switches", such that we could define switches such as ``-asParser`` and ``-i`` in terms of these "primitives"